-Street trees are trees located on city land, normally on the sidewalk or the space between your front boundary and the street.
+Street trees are trees located on city land, normally on the sidewalk or space between your front boundary and the street.
 You are responsible for the maintenance of all trees on your land, but what if the street tree in front of your house is becoming a problem?
 Can you trim it?

 It is illegal to trim or cut down a street tree without a permit.
 If you do want to have a tree out the front of your home trimmed or removed, all you will need to do is express your concern about the tree to the city and they will send someone out to trim the tree.
-In other cases they will grant you permission to do the job.
-As a part of this permission you will need to hire a certified arborist to do the job.
+In other cases, they will grant you permission to do the job.
+As a part of this permission, you will need to hire a certified arborist to do the job.

 Will the city cut down a tree on my property?

 The irony is you cannot remove a tree on your land without their permission as it is “owned” by the city.
-If the overlords do grant you this one small favour, you have the pleasure of paying for having the job done.
+If the overlords do grant you this one small favor, you have the pleasure of paying for having the job done.